-This means that, with the support of risk specialists and the ERM division, corporate and line managements are the primary owners of the identification, assessment and management of the risks for which they are responsible.
-Top management then periodically reviews the overall company risk profile and opportunely orients the management of the main emerging risks, approving proposed response plans in line with the strategic objectives and corporate risk propensity defined by the Board of Directors.
-Finally, the Internal Audit teamindependently verifies the effectivenessand effective implementationof the complete risk managementsystem.
+Top management periodically reviews the company risk profile and orients the management of the main emerging risks, approving proposed response plans in line with the strategic objectives and corporate risk propensity defined by the Board of Directors.
+Finally, the Internal Audit team independently verifies the effectiveness and effective implementation of the complete risk management system.

 SEA Group operates as an airport manager under a fully regulated regime, however, the Group’s earnings and financial results are significantly influenced by worldwide socio-political, macroeconomic and competitive dynamics.

 The volume of passenger traffic and cargo in transit at the Linate and Malpensa airports represents a key factor in the results achieved by the Group.
-Any reduction or interruption to flights by one or more airlines operating out of the airports may result in a reduction in such traffic, with consequent impacts on activities and Group results.
+Any reduction or interruption to flights by one or more airlines operating out of the SEA Group managed airports may result in a reduction in such traffic, with consequent negative impacts on activities and Group results.

-In this context, the restructuring/sale of Alitalia may result in a reduction in flights at the Group’s airports, although SEA expects this risk to be mitigated by the probable redistribution of passenger traffic between airlines operating on the market and the capacity to attract new airlines.
+Despite this, SEA expects the risk of a reduction or interruption to flights to be mitigated by the redistribution of passenger traffic among the airlines operating on the market and the capacity to attract new airlines.
 Any redistribution of traffic may require a certain period of time, temporarily influencing Group results.

-Development of SEA’s regulatory framework and of the airport sector
+Development of the regulatory framework and applicable rules

-SEA Group activities, as is the case for all Italian Airport Managers, are subject to a high level of regulation which impacts in particular the allocation of slots, the control of air traffic and the establishment of fees concerning services offered (airport fees, security control fees, fees for the use of common use assets and centralised infrastructure for handling services).
-Any change to the regulatory framework may impact the Group’s results.
+SEA Group activities, as is the case for all Italian Airport Managers, are subject to a high level of regulation which impacts in particular the establishment of fees concerning services offered (airport fees, security control fees, fees for the use of common use assets and centralised infrastructure for handling services), the allocation of slots and the control of air traffic.

 The strategic choices of the operators representing an alternative to air transport, if not coherently integrated into a broader connectivity vision, may pose a threat to the domestic development of traffic at the Milan airports.